County Archive Research Network (CARN)

 How a member of the public may register on the scheme

 You may register through any of the participating offices.

-You must apply in person bringing official proof of identity validating your name with permanent address and signature.
+You must visit and apply in person bringing official proof of identity validating your name with permanent address and signature.
 You may also be asked to provide 2 passport sized photographs.

 Examples of documents that could contain the details required include:

 Pension/benefit book (name and address)

 Disabled person's registration (name and address)

 Own vehicle registration documents (name and address)

 National Archives' readers ticket (but need second ID proof)

 CARN is owned and administered by the Archives and Records Association (UK & Ireland).